alphardex/looter/README.rst

 example
 -------

-Here's a 3-line image crawler: First, open it with shell
+Here's a very simple image crawler: First, open it with shell

 .. code:: bash